aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ## Identity provider modules
 This section describes how the identity provider modules work and describes the module-specific parameters that are used in each module's configuration.

-### How the identity provider modules work
+### How identity provider modules work
 In the `users` table, each user has a corresponding `provider` property that indicates the provider from in the `identity_providers` table that should be used for authentication.
-1. When a user initiates authentication, the user record is retrieved and the `provider` value is used to lookup corresponding record in the `identity_providers` table.
+1. When a user initiates authentication, the Lambda function retrieves the user record and uses the `provider` value to lookup corresponding record in the `identity_providers` table.
-2. The `module` value is used to load the corresponding identity provider module (stored in the `idp_handler/idp_modules` directory of the source code)
+2. The Lambda function uses the `module` value to load the corresponding identity provider module (stored in the `idp_handler/idp_modules` directory of the source code)
-3. The `handle_auth` function is called, passing the configurations stored in both the user and identity provider records to the module for it to use.
+3. The function calls the `handle_auth` method inside the module and passes the the user and identity provider records.

 Any module-specific settings are stored in the `config` value of the record within the `identity_providers` table.
 This is a DynamoDB `Map` value that can contain multiple nested values.